 Adverb of Indefinite Frequency:

-These adverbs do not specify exact frequencies but give a general sense of how often something happens.
+These adverbs do not give an exact time but show how often something happens.
+Common examples are:

 Example Sentences: